Tag: Donald Trump

 Yeah, that sounds awfully familiar and vastly understated for the moment, doesn’t it?
 Perhaps it’s the previous version of the above summary that help some people give Donald Trump so much leeway to be so out-of-character and non-traditional as President?
 The problem with that is how the previous version wasn’t egotistical and profit driven, nor was he so ideological or politically driven that he alienated so many.

-After 114 words, you should be wonder who the hell I’m making reference to with this “previous version” stuff… Continue reading →
+After 114 words, you may wonder who the hell I’m making reference to with this “previous version” stuff.
+Read More

 Here’s the alternative to -gate that is appropriate here: сговор.
 It’s the Russian word for “collusion”.
 Trump сговор would be the appropriate title.
 There are other appropriate terms best used in Russian to label the situation, but сговор seems like the one most visually appealing (and easiest to type — though I’m using copy+paste).
 Treason (измена), scandal (скандал) and corruption (коррупция) are fitting but difficult to re-create in English typsets.
 Then again, I didn’t try the gesture… That’s fun and games for another time.
 Right now, or focus should be on the disaster that is Trump сговор.